Due to the current situation, the museum is currently closed until further notice

 EASTER EVENT DAYS 1ST/2ND APRIL

 Green: open + 1pm & 2.30pm bus rides

 Yellow: main event days, click for more details

 Welcome to Wythall.
 All facets of the museum are staffed by volunteers who you can see restoring and maintaining the collections.
-The Museum was originally set up by The Birmingham and Midland Motor Omnibus Trust, formed in 1977 as a registered educational charity and the museum site, based in Chapel Lane, Wythall, was acquired in February 1978.
+The Museum was originally set up by The Birmingham and Midland Motor Omnibus Trust (BaMMOT), formed in 1977 as a registered educational charity and the museum site, based in Chapel Lane, Wythall, was acquired in February 1978.
 Buildings were opened in 1980, 1990, 2007 and 2012 to meet the Trust's determination to have a roof over all its vehicles.

 The delightful miniature steam railway has been constructed and operated by the Elmdon Model Engineering Society.
 It can be run with rolling stock built to three track gauges.
 To find out more about the railway, click here to visit the separate Elmdon Model Engineering Society website.

 The museum is now operated by the Transport Museum Wythall, a registered Charity Incorporated Organisation.

 The Transport Museum, Chapel Lane, Wythall, Worcs B47 6JA Tel: 01564 826471 | email email@example.com